NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Remorseless Lash.md

 You're skilled at beating an enemy when their morale is already breaking.
-When you succeed at a melee weapon Strike against a [[Conditions/Frightened|Frightened]] enemy, that enemy can't reduce their frightened condition below 1 until the beginning of your next turn.
+When you succeed at a melee weapon Strike against a [[Frightened|Frightened]] enemy, that enemy can't reduce their frightened condition below 1 until the beginning of your next turn.

 *Source: Pathfinder Player Core 2*
 *ORC*